Woodworm: Manifestation

 Signs of woodworm usually consist of holes in the wooden item, with live infestations showing powder (faeces), known as frass, around the holes.
-The size of the holes varies, but are typically 1 to 1.5 mm in diameter for the most common household species, although they can be much larger in the case of the house longhorn beetle.
+The size of the holes varies, but they are typically 1 to 1.5 mm in diameter for the most common household species, although they can be much larger in the case of the house longhorn beetle.
 Adult beetles that emerge from wood may also be found in the summer months.

 Typically the adult beetles lay eggs on or just under the surface of a wooden item.
 The resulting grubs then feed on the wooden item causing both structural and cosmetic damage.
 They then pupate and hatch as beetles that then breed, lay eggs and repeat the process, causing further damage.

 As these beetles are accustomed to consuming decaying wood in forests, most grubs will prefer wooden items that contain a higher moisture content than that of typical household items.

 A building with a woodworm problem in its structure or furniture may also have a problem with excess moisture.
 The issue could be the result of a lack of ventilation in a roof space, cellar or other enclosed space within an otherwise dry building.

 Whilst moisture is a leading factor resulting in a woodworm infestation, some species of woodboring insects, such as the woodboring weevil, are only found where fungal rot has already begun.